duncancmt/fu/README.md

 * `GovernorPreventLateQuorum`

 Remember that FU uses `block.timestamp` for durations, with a quantum of 1 day.
-The author recommends setting the voting delay to 2 days, the voting period to 1 week, the vote extension period to 4 days, the quorum fraction to 33%, and the timelock min delay to 2 weeks.
+The authors recommend setting the voting delay to 2 days, the voting period to 1 week, the vote extension period to 4 days, the quorum fraction to 33%, and the timelock min delay to 2 weeks.